Fall armyworm research, development and extension for horticulture

 National Fall Armyworm Symposium

+You can find the symposium presentations and final report by clicking on read more.
 The National Fall Armyworm Research, Development, and Extension (RD&E) Symposium was held at the Eco Sciences Precinct in Brisbane on 17 and 18 April 2024.
 This event was an important platform for bringing together stakeholders from industry, research, government, and funding bodies to share lessons, research updates, and sustainable solutions for managing FAW infestations.

 Did you know?
 Another egg parasitoid for fall armyworm is present in Australia.